Solving the Customer Data Platform Problem

 Using real-time customer profiles and broad activation to create personalized experiences.

-In recent years, the customer data platform (CDP) has attempted to solve one of the hardest challenges facing businesses today – unify customer data across the organization, including known user data, to deliver truly consistent experiences across channels.
-In practice, things are not always so simple and the challenge still persists.
+In recent years, the customer data platform (CDP) has emerged to solve one of the hardest challenges facing businesses today.
+In theory, a CDP allows marketers to unify their customer data across their organization, including known user data, to deliver truly consistent experiences across channels.
+In practice, things are not always so simple.

 The customer data platform landscape